Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

                - :literal:`unified_state_model_modified_rodrigues_parameters`
                - :literal:`unified_state_model_exponential_map`

             By default, the :literal:`cowell` propagator is used.
+Moreover, you should keep in mind that this option only changes the coordinates for propagation, but the acceleration model is still computed with Cartesian coordinates, i.e., the conventional coordinates.

+               .. tip:: You can find more information about the difference between *conventional* and *propagated* coordinates in :ref:`tudatFeaturesPropagatorSettingsCoordinates`.

         - :literal:`dependentVariablesToSave`